Jaime Lannister: Season 1

 Jaime's storyline in the first season remains, for the most part, identical to his book storyline, with only minor details altered.
-Introduced in the pilot, "Winter is Coming", Jaime is established as queen Cersei Lannister's brother and a knight of King Robert Baratheon's Kingsguard.
-After being discovered by Brandon Stark to be having an affair with Cersei, Jaime pushes the boy to his presumed death, only for Bran to survive the fall, admittedly with life-changing injuries and little recollection of the event.
+Introduced in the pilot, "Winter is Coming", Jaime is established as Queen Cersei Lannister's twin brother and a knight of King Robert Baratheon's Kingsguard.
+After being discovered by Bran Stark to be having an affair with Cersei, Jaime pushes the boy to his presumed death, only for Bran to survive the fall, admittedly with life-altering disability and little recollection of the event.
 As the season continues, Cersei expresses her concern to Jaime that Bran will one day remember being pushed and expose their incestuous affair, which has spawned all three of Cersei's children.
 Jaime soon joins his father Tywin Lannister in the field as they face off against Robb Stark's army following the imprisonment of Ned Stark in King's Landing.
 At the Battle of Whispering Wood, Robb captures Jaime from the Lannister forces and uses him as a hostage.
-In the aftermath of Jaime's capture, he confesses to Catelyn that he tried to kill Bran, but refuses to reveal why.
+In the aftermath of Jaime's capture, he confesses to Catelyn Stark that he tried to kill Bran, but refuses to reveal why.

 Season 2

-Robb brings a captive Jaime with his camp as they march through the Westerlands, as Robb fears Tywin may coerce one of his bannerman into freeing Jaime.
-At one point Jaime attempts to escape by beating his cousin and fellow inmate Alton Lannister to death and strangling his guard Torrhen Karstark when he comes to investigate.
-Jaime is soon recaptured by Robb's bannermen, but the anger of Torrhen's father Rickard proves fatal for Robb's campaign in the coming months.
-After Jaime goads Catelyn by mentioning Ned's rumoured infidelity, she releases him and has Brienne of Tarth escort him to King's Landing to trade for her daughters, Sansa and Arya.
+Robb brings a captive Jaime with his camp as they march through the Westerlands, as Robb fears Tywin may coerce one of his bannermen into freeing Jaime.
+At one point, Jaime attempts to escape by beating his cousin and fellow inmate Alton Lannister to death and strangling his guard, Torrhen Karstark, when he comes to investigate.
+Jaime is soon recaptured by Robb's bannermen, but the anger of Torrhen's father, Rickard, proves fatal for Robb's campaign in the coming months.
+After Jaime goads Catelyn by mentioning Ned's rumoured infidelity, she releases him and has Brienne of Tarth escort him to King's Landing to trade for her daughters, Sansa and Arya Stark.

 Season 3

 After spending several weeks on the road, Jaime attempts to free himself from Brienne's escort and return home to King's Landing by himself.
-During his attempts to do this, however, they are soon captured by a squad of soldiers sporting the banners of House Bolton.
-As their prisoner, Jaime manages to convince them not to rape Brienne, but their leader Locke takes umbrage when Jaime tries to use his status to secure his own release.
+During his attempts, however, they are soon captured by a squad of soldiers bearing the banners of House Bolton.
+As their prisoner, Jaime manages to convince them not to rape Brienne, but their leader, Locke, takes umbrage when Jaime tries to use his status to secure his own release.
 He chops off Jaime's sword hand.
 In the days following this incident, Jaime is shown to be weak and delirious, with his wound becoming increasingly infected.
 The two are taken to Harrenhal, where the former maester Qyburn treats Jaime's wound.
-Jaime reveals to Brienne the truth about why he killed the Mad King Aerys during Robert's Rebellion.
+Jaime reveals to Brienne the truth about why he killed "Mad King" Aerys II Targaryen during Robert's Rebellion.
 Roose Bolton lets Jaime return to King's Landing but insists on keeping Brienne prisoner for abetting treason, though Jaime ultimately returns to rescue Brienne from being killed by a bear for Locke's amusement.
-The two return to King's Landing and Jaime is reunited with Cersei.
+The two return to King's Landing, and Jaime is reunited with Cersei.